I Wanna Go Back

-"I Wanna Go Back" is a 1984 song by American rock band Billy Satellite, written by band members Monty Byrom, Danny Chauncey, and Ira Walker, that achieved major popularity when recorded by Eddie Money in 1986.
-Another version was recorded by former Santana/Journey keyboardist/singer Gregg Rolie for his self-titled 1985 debut solo album.
+"I Wanna Go Back" is a 1984 song by American rock band Billy Satellite, written by band members Monty Byrom, Danny Chauncey, and Ira Walker.
+A 1986 cover version of the song by American rock singer Eddie Money was a top 20 hit in 1987.

 Billy Satellite version

-Released in 1984 as the band's debut single, it reached the Billboard Hot 100 chart on December 8, 1984, charting for three weeks and peaking at number 78, and number 72 Cash Box.
-The mid-tempo song is reliant on synthesizers but contains a short guitar solo in the bridge and some guitar in the outro.
-The music video begins with the members of Billy Satellite driving a jeep to Alameda, California to the site of a previous live show; the latter portion features the band playing in a bar there.
+Released in 1984 as Billy Satellite's second single from their debut album, the song debuted on the Billboard Hot 100 chart on December 8, 1984.
+It charted for three weeks, peaking at number 78 and at number 72 on Cash Box.
+Billy Satellite's version is mid-tempo song reliant on synthesizers but containing a short guitar solo in the bridge and some guitar in the outro.
+The music video begins with the members of the band driving a jeep to Alameda, California, to the site of a previous live show; the latter portion features the band playing in a bar there.

+Gregg Rolie version

+Gregg Rolie recorded a cover of "I Wanna Go Back" in 1985.

 Eddie Money version

-American rock singer Eddie Money covered the song on his 1986 album Can't Hold Back, and it was released as the follow-up single to the top-ten hit "Take Me Home Tonight".
-It reached number 14 on the Billboard Hot 100, #33 Adult Contemporary, and number three on the Album Rock Tracks chart in early 1987.
-Money's version, which AllMusic's Mike DeGagne says has "sincere, semi-ballad charm," still relies heavily on synthesizers but includes more guitar and adds saxophone in the intro, bridge, and outro, with backing vocals by Marilyn Martin.
+Eddie Money covered the song on his 1986 album Can't Hold Back, and it was released as a follow-up single to the Top 10 hit "Take Me Home Tonight".
+"I Wanna Go Back" reached number 14 on the Billboard Hot 100, number 33 on the Adult Contemporary chart, and number three on the Album Rock Tracks chart in early 1987.

 Music video

-The music video to his version features Money revisiting a high school interspersed with him and his band playing before a concert audience.
-Martin can also be seen in the video as the mysterious figure that Money briefly follows through the crowd at the school dance, representing the girl who got away.
+The music video to Money's version features him revisiting a high school interspersed with him and his band playing before a concert audience.
+He briefly follows a mysterious figure through the crowd at the school dance; that figure represents the girl who got away.
 The video was filmed on Blackwell Street and the then-Dover High School (now The Kubert School) in Dover, New Jersey.

 Critical reception

 Upon its release, Billboard described "I Wanna Go Back" as a "hard rock ballad" which "capsulizes grown-up regret".
 Cash Box called it a "hook-laden mid-tempo rocker" which shows off Money's "grainy, expressive voice" and provides a "solid follow up" to "Take Me Home Tonight".
+AllMusic's Mike DeGagne said that Money's version of the song had "sincere, semi-ballad charm".